The Horns of Consecration at Knossos

 Can you see the horns of consecration at Knossos today?

-Yes, you can see large reconstructed horns of consecration at the Knossos site, standing prominently near the south entrance and other points, recreating how they crowned the palace.
-Original examples and depictions are also displayed in the Heraklion Archaeological Museum.
+Yes, you can see large reconstructed horns of consecration at the Knossos site, standing near the south entrance where they recreate how the symbol crowned the palace.
+Original examples and depictions are displayed a short distance away in the Heraklion Archaeological Museum.

-Yes, the horns of consecration are one of the memorable sights for visitors to Knossos today.
-Large reconstructed stone horns stand prominently at the site, most famously near the south propylaeum or south entrance, where they make a striking silhouette and recreate how the sacred horns once crowned the palace buildings.
-Spotting them is a way of connecting directly with Minoan religion and the bull cult as you explore.
+The horns of consecration are one of the memorable sights for visitors to Knossos today.
+Large reconstructed stone horns stand near the south propylaeum, the south entrance, where they make a striking silhouette and recreate how the sacred horns once crowned the palace buildings.
+Spotting them is a way of connecting directly with Minoan religion and the bull cult as you explore the site.

 Original, genuine examples of horns of consecration, along with depictions on frescoes and objects, are displayed in the Heraklion Archaeological Museum, a short distance from the site, where the greatest Minoan finds are kept.
-Seeing both the imposing reconstructions in their architectural setting at the palace and the authentic examples in the museum gives the fullest sense of this important symbol.
-As ever at Knossos, distinguishing the genuine from the reconstructed adds to the interest.
-Our guide to the Heraklion Archaeological Museum covers the collection, and the next section covers why the horns matter.
+Seeing both the imposing reconstructions in their setting at the palace and the authentic examples in the museum gives the fullest sense of the symbol.
+Our guide to the Heraklion Archaeological Museum covers the collection, and the next section covers whether the horns are original.

 Powered by GetYourGuide